Grappe501/arkansas-political-history/site/src/content/pages/misc/routing-and-slugs-spec-md.md

 No broken references as content grows
-Deterministic mapping from /content/**.md → site routes Clear rules for renames, moves, and version evolution Hard rule: once published, a page’s canonical URL should never change without a redirect.
+Deterministic mapping from /content/**.md → site routes Clear rules for renames, moves, and version evolution Hard rule: once published, a page's canonical URL should never change without a redirect.

 ## 2. Canonical routing model
 ### 2.1 Sections map to top-level routes